-SMALL & LOW WEALTH COUNTY SIGNING BONUS FOR TEACHERS
+SMALL & LOW WEALTH COUNTY SIGNING BONUS FOR TEACHERS G.S.115C-302.8

 Teachers and instructional support who accept employment a local education agency that receives Small County Supplemental or Low Wealth County Supplemental Funding, may be eligible for a signing bonus.
 The local education agency is required to match \$1 dollar of local funds for \$1 of State funds expended up to \$1,000 in State funds.
-Employees qualifying for a bonus will be ineligible to receive another signing bonus until July 1,2025, unless legislatively mandated bonuses received by teachers that are not signing bonuses.